eio/books/README.md

 # Notes on Data #

-If you'd like to visualize your own set of books, simply:
+To visualize your own set of books:

 1) Create a new CSV file using `data/books.csv` as a reference